romainsacchi/rmnd-lca/docs/transform.rst

 The energy conversion efficiency of power plant datasets for specific technologies is adjusted to align with the efficiency changes indicated by the IAM scenario.
+Two approaches are posisble:
+* application of a scaling factor to the inputs of the dataset relative to the current efficiency
+* application of a scaling factor to the inputs of the dataset to match the absolute efficiency given by the IAM scenario

+The first approach (default) preserves

 Combustion-based powerplants
 ----------------------------